cfpb/design-system/docs/pages/links.md

         variation_name: Link with icon
         variation_description: Each icon should be used exclusively and consistently for one action.
 An icon should appear after the text it represents.
-The only exception is the back button, where the icon should appear before the link's text.
+The only exception is a link that takes a user to a previous step or page, where the icon should appear before the link's text.
 Icons should never be underlined.
         variation_implementation: >-